chefferk/image_scripts/README.md

 # image_scripts

-Sime script to batch resize and rename images.
+Simple script to batch resize and rename images.
 Now with threading.